 The SchoolCity District Administrator may set and lock properties for Assessments, Reports, Scanning, etc. in the District Default settings so that all other users may not change them.
 If left unlocked, each user may set their own defaults in My Preferences.

-- From the Launchpad, click on the down arrow next to your name in the top left corner of the User Menu bar.
+- From the Launchpad, click on the down arrow next to your name in the top right corner of the User Menu bar.
 Then click on My Preferences.

 Assessment Properties: If not set and locked by the District, these properties may be set by individual users as desired.
 (Click on the “i” icon for a short description of each property.)